All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Tirzepatide Hair Loss: Causes, Duration, and Solutions

-If you are wondering what to do about tirzepatide hair loss, the most important thing to understand is that this is typically not a permanent condition.
+If you're wondering what to do about tirzepatide hair loss, the most important thing to understand is that this is typically not a permanent condition.
 Hair shedding on Mounjaro or Zepbound (both tirzepatide) is linked to the rapid weight loss the medication produces, not to the drug damaging your hair follicles.

 Why Hair Loss Happens on Tirzepatide

 Tirzepatide is one of the most effective weight loss medications available, with clinical trials showing average weight loss of 15 to 22 percent of total body weight.
-That level of change puts significant metabolic stress on the body, and hair growth is one of the first non-essential functions to be affected.
+That level of change puts significant metabolic stress on the body, and hair growth is one of the first non-important functions to be affected.

 Telogen effluvium.
 This is the medical term for excessive hair shedding triggered by physical stress.
 When the body experiences rapid change, such as major weight loss, surgery, or severe illness, it shifts a larger proportion of hair follicles from the active growth phase into the resting phase.
 Weeks later, those resting hairs fall out together.